You Are Not Alone

 No. Each individual who files for bankruptcy is entitled to an “exemption”, which dictates how much property can be protected for a “fresh start.”
 Colorado and Wyoming each have their own set of State exemptions.
 Wisconsin allows a debtor to choose either the state exemptions or the federal exemptions.
 If you’ve recently moved, the analysis involves an extra step to determine which set of exemptions to use.
 Contact the Lund Law Office to determine which exemptions you should use for your particular case.

 Should You File Bankruptcy?

 The Lund Law Office isn’t a ‘mill.’
 Each case is different.
 You need to consult with an attorney to know what’s right for you.
 Endless hours on the internet searching message boards and advice from forums are no substitute for specialized advice when it comes to deciding whether you should file for bankruptcy or not.
-The Lund Law Office offers a free confidential consultation without any obligation on your part whatsoever.
+The Lund Law Office offers a low-cost confidential consultation.
 Call us at (307) 460-8598 to set up an appointment.

 You may have alternatives outside of bankruptcy available to you.
 You also need a thorough analysis to determine which chapter of the bankruptcy code your case will be filed under, and what assets you’ll be entitled to keep after filing.